odan/prisma/docs/readme.md

 ### Query Builder

-This framework comes with [cakephp/database](https://github.com/cakephp/database) as SQL query builder.
+This application comes with [cakephp/database](https://github.com/cakephp/database) as SQL query builder.

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application, and works great with MySQL and MariaDB.